desaintmartin/WhaTV/README.md

 Known Bugs :
 ==========
+* Youtube API is outdated, thus does not work.
+(Louis)
 * Youtube plugin does not work (due to Flash security restrictions) unless server is at localhost (see http://code.google.com/apis/youtube/iframe_api_reference.html#Loading_a_Video_Player and http://code.google.com/apis/youtube/player_parameters.html?playerVersion=HTML5#Overview)
 * Quick Messages animations are uglily slow when showing resource-intensive video
 * Date CSS is ugly and vary from browsers